karppmik/python-dev-template/README.md

 - __Tox for Testing__: Automated environment creation and test execution across multiple configurations.
 - __Continuous Integration (CI) Workflows__: CI configurations with GitHub Actions for building and pushing Docker images and building, and publishing Python wheels.

-### Setting Up Secrets for Docker Hub

-To enable Docker Hub authentication in your workflows, you need to add your Docker Hub credentials as secrets in your GitHub repository:

-1. Go to your GitHub repository.
-2. Click on "Settings".
-3. In the "Security" section of the sidebar, click "Secrets and variables" and then "Actions".
-4. Click "New repository secret".
-5. Add the following secrets:
-   - `DOCKER_USERNAME`: Your Docker Hub username.
-   - `DOCKER_PASSWORD`: Your Docker Hub password or access token.

-Once these secrets are added, the workflows will be able to authenticate with Docker Hub to push images.

 ## Usage

 If you're planning to use Git or Dockerhub, create repositories for both before you start.
 With Git, you should start with empty repository.